pwittchen/spotify-cli-linux/README.md

 --playpause       plays or pauses the song (toggles a state) --next            plays the next song
 --prev            plays the previous song
---client CLIENT   sets client's dbus name
+--openuri OPENURI plays the track at the provided Uri --client CLIENT   sets client's dbus name
 ```